arunghosh/react-pin-input/README.md

 **Style**

-Currently there is no proper way to set the style.
-As a hack you can override the default style.
+You can update the style via following props
+- `style`
+- `inputStyle`
+- `inputFocusStyle`

+Or another option is to override the default style(shown below is scss.
+For css [refer](https://github.com/arunghosh/react-pin-input/issues/4) ).
 ```scss
 .pincode-input-container
 {